 SEE ALSO: Our Encyclopedic Guide to Saving Money as a College Student.

-It costs a bit more to live in Louisville than it does to reside elsewhere in the state, but it’s far from expensive.
-In fact, the cost of living in Derby City is eight to nine percent lower than the national average, not bad for Kentucky’s cultural capital.
+Living in Louisville is far from expensive.
+In fact, the cost of living in Derby City is below the national average, not bad for Kentucky’s cultural capital.
 Students at the University of Louisville can lower their costs even further by taking advantage of free public transportation via TARC and using the school’s dental clinics to get lower-cost oral healthcare.
 Additionally, since all uninsured University of Louisville students are charged a $150 primary care health fee per semester, they are entitled to as many doctor visits as they need, as well as to cheap rates for prescriptions and birth control.

 There are plenty of nonprofits and city agencies offering social services to River City residents, including child care, college preparation, financial assistance and even scholarships.
 Here are the best places to go to find help: